VegaL101/AWS-EC2-instance-deployment-/README.md

 ![set wordpress as default ip from apache default](https://github.com/user-attachments/assets/13f2bcf7-4ffa-47a4-b1a1-ea93f60c59ec)

+Once inside the file we look for our Documentroot and add '/wordpress' at the end of 'html' the whole thing should be typed out as: /var/www/html/wordpress<br>
+once changed you can save your changes and exit.

 ##

 Certain employees in the marketing department located in the east building need their systems to be updated.
 To do this I need to create a new query.